Donner Party: Mortality

 Most historians count 87 members of the party, although Stephen McCurdy in the Western Journal of Medicine includes Sarah Keyes—Margret Reed's mother—and Luis and Salvador, bringing the number to 90.
-Five people had already died before the party reached Truckee Lake: one from tuberculosis (Halloran), three from trauma (Snyder, Wolfinger, and Pike), and one from exposure (Hardkoop).
+Five people had already died before the party reached Truckee Lake: one from tuberculosis (Halloran), three from trauma (Snyder, Wolfinger and Pike), and one from exposure (Hardkoop).
 A further 34 died between December 1846 and April 1847: twenty-five males and nine females.
-Several historians and other authorities have studied the mortalities to determine what factors may affect survival in nutritionally deprived individuals.
-Of the fifteen members of the snowshoe party, eight of the ten men who set out died, but all five women survived.
+Several researchers have studied the mortalities to determine what factors may affect survival in nutritionally deprived individuals.
+Of the 15 members of the snowshoe party, eight of the ten men who set out died, but all five women survived.
 A professor at the University of Washington stated that the Donner Party episode is a "case study of demographically-mediated natural selection in action".

-The deaths at Truckee Lake, at Alder Creek, and in the snowshoe party were probably caused by a combination of extended malnutrition, overwork, and exposure to cold.
-Several members became more susceptible to infection due to starvation, such as George Donner, but the three most significant factors in survival were age, sex, and the size of family group that each member traveled with.
-The survivors were on average 7.5 years younger than those who died; children aged between six and 14 had a much higher survival rate than infants and children under the age of six, of whom 62.5 percent died, including the son born to the Kesebergs on the trail, or adults over the age of 35.
+The deaths at Truckee Lake, at Alder Creek and in the snowshoe party were probably caused by a combination of malnutrition, overwork and exposure to cold.
+Several members became more susceptible to infection due to starvation, such as George Donner, but the three most significant factors in survival were age, sex and the size of family group that each traveled with.
+The survivors were on average 7.5 years younger; children aged between six and 14 had a much higher survival rate than those under the age of six, of whom 62.5 percent died, including the son born to the Kesebergs on the trail, or adults over the age of 35.
 No adults over the age of 49 survived.
-Deaths were "extremely high" among males aged between 20 and 39, at more than 66 percent.
-Men have been found to metabolize protein faster, and women do not require as high a caloric intake.
-Women also store more body fat, which delays the effects of physical degradation caused by starvation and overwork.
-Men also tend to take on more dangerous tasks, and in that particular instance, the men were required to clear brush and engage in heavy labor before reaching Truckee Lake, adding to their physical debilitation.
-Those traveling with family members had a higher survival rate than bachelor males, possibly because family members more readily shared food with each other.
+More than 66 percent of males aged between 20 and 39 died.
+Men metabolize protein faster; women do not require as high a caloric intake and store more body fat, which delays physical degradation caused by starvation and overwork.
+Men also tend to take on more dangerous tasks, and in that particular instance, the men were required to engage in heavy labor before reaching Truckee Lake, adding to their physical debilitation.
+Those traveling with family members had a higher survival rate, possibly because family members more readily shared food.